fahreziadh/nextjs-spacex/Readme.md

-# SpaceX Launches Project - by Fahrezi Adha
+# SpaceX Launches Project - Fahrezi Adha

 ## Prerequisites
 Please set up environment variables in the `.env.example` file and rename it to `.env`.